Joanne Yeoh

-Joanne Yeoh Pei Sze (杨佩丝 (楊佩絲)) is a Malaysian violinist and currently a lecturer in music at Universiti Putra Malaysia.
-Yeoh began playing piano at the age of four and violin at eight.
-Although classically trained, she also plays in contemporary settings; and is a much sought after violinist at corporate events.
-She has since released her solo instrumental debut album Pulse of the Metropolis in August 2005, her second album After A Dream in 2013, and her third album Life, Interrupted in 2021.
+Joanne Yeoh Pei Sze (杨佩丝 (楊佩絲)) is a Malaysian violinist who has performed both locally and on the international stage.
+She has won numerous awards including The Outstanding Young Malaysian Award, the National Academic Award and the British Council's Professional Achievement Award.
+She currently lectures as an associate professor at Universiti Putra Malaysia and is on the panel of music examiners for Trinity College of Music London.
+Joanne is also a Consulting Editor for Musicae Scientiae journal.
+Although classically trained, she also plays in contemporary settings.
+She has released three solo instrumental albums Pulse of the Metropolis in August 2005, After A Dream in 2013, and Life, Interrupted in 2021.